fabric8io/fabric8-test/README.md

 ## API tests on OSiO

-Our API tests use [pyresttest](https://github.com/svanoort/pyresttest.git) a Python test framework that make all your API test declarative.
-No need to learn python, your test are plain old yaml file!
+Our API tests use [pyresttest](https://github.com/svanoort/pyresttest.git) a Python test framework that makes all your API tests declarative.
+No need to learn Python, your tests are plain old yaml file!

 ### Pre-requisite